infinitydb/infinitydb/README.md

 Schemas are embedded in the data itself for instant extension as new forms of data arrive.

+There is also a fast binary protocol to remote servers for distributed access called 'ItemPacket'.

 All server access is TLS protected.
 There are users, permissions, roles, grants, databases, and fine-grained query interface permissions.